 Police Misconduct and the Law

-Police misconduct can involve federal and state laws, but most cases often become a matter of constitutional rights.
+Police misconduct can involve federal law and state laws, but most cases often become a matter of constitutional rights.
+Actions taken by police officers must align with both state and federal laws.
 If a victim’s constitutional rights have been violated, the victim may file a claim against the federal government.
 There are several laws that govern police conduct, but some of the most commonly cited laws include:

 The Fourth Amendment: Denial of Medical Care